 Brexit (and Brexitcast) Nail Art

 Brexit and nail art?
-They’re not two phrases you frequently hear used together.
+They’re not two phrases you frequently see used together.
 What can I say, my interests run niche!
-As you may have gathered from previous designs, when I feel passionately about something, I like to demonstrate that interest through nail art.
+As you may have gathered from previous designs, when I feel passionately about something I like to demonstrate that interest through nail art.
 In the past five years I’ve created designs on topics as wide ranging as Winnie the Pooh and Eleanor of Aquitaine, taking inspiration from books, TV shows, films, radio shows, historical figures and real life events.

-In the past year and a half, I have found myself returning to the same subject time and time again: Brexit.
+In the past few years, I have found myself returning to the same subject time and time again: Brexit.
 It’s a subject that I find compelling, baffling and infuriating.
 A self-confessed politics nerd, I like to stay up to date on the latest developments either side of the Channel, following the seemingly never-ending twists and turns of negotiations, internal party divisions and Parliamentary process.
 However, it’s all too easy to get lost and bogged down in complex terminology and a parade of different politicians and factions.
 Thankfully, back in September 2017 when negotiations were really getting underway after Theresa May’s disastrous election, I stumbled across Brexitcast.

 Given the presenters’ numerous other commitments, recordings are often done late at night or the early hours of the morning.
-Amazingly, the quality of their analysis remains high, even if there might be a few more moments of delirious laughter than before!
+Amazingly, the quality of their analysis remains high, even if there might be a few more moments of delirious laughter!
 That’s no bad thing however, as it’s the human feel of this podcast that keeps me coming back for more.
 You really get the sense that these journalists love their jobs, enjoy working together and are thrilled to be reporting on such a rich, complex and historic process as Brexit.
 Brexitcast offers the perfect combination of keen political insight, the famous BBC impartiality and a more relaxed and often humorous tone.

 Speaking of insider jokes, back to the nail art.